MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/downloading-the-outlook-mapi-samples.md

  **To download the Sample Address Book Provider**

-1. To download the Outlook MAPI samples, click the **Home** tab on the [Outlook Messaging API (MAPI) Code Samples](https://github.com/microsoft/Outlook2010CodeSamples) page.
+1. To download the Outlook MAPI samples, Visit [Outlook Messaging API (MAPI) Code Samples](https://github.com/microsoft/Outlook2010CodeSamples) page.

 2. On the **Home** tab, click **Click here to download the source for Outlook 2010 MAPI Samples**.